 - Making Space: Creating a Home Meditation Practice

-There are lots of places looking for volunteers at this time of the year.
 Even if you don’t think you’re particularly talented there are countless ways to donate your time and skills to help others.
-Particularly for newcomers, families who have recently experienced a loss or illness, and those living alone , this time of year particularly isolating and difficult.
+Particularly for newcomers, families who have recently experienced a loss or illness, and those living alone.
+This time of year particularly isolating and difficult for these people.
 Spending time with someone can be the most important gift you give this season.

 Making a positive impact in your community does not have to be complicated.
-You don’t need heaps of money, a crew of volunteers or boatloads of time to make a difference.
-Simply by using the skills you already have, and sharing them with others, you can come up with all sorts of creative ways to help someone in your community have a better day.
+By sharing what you already have you can help someone in your community have a better day.
 Find ways to give back through Volunteer Match.

 Play anticipatory music

 Advent is a time of peace, love, and joy.
-Liturgically, we hold off from the Gloria during Advent.
 There is a beauty in hinting at it as we prepare for Christmas and slowly build up to the celebration.
-There is plenty of great classical and traditional Advent music to help set the season’s mood.
+There is plenty of great Advent music to help set the season’s mood.